How to create a CRUD API with ASP.NET Core and Insight.Database

 GO

-You need to validate input data, of course.
-For example, name and price are required.
-You can use annotations and a model validator or a library like FluentValidation.
+We should validate input data, of course.
+For example, a name and price should be required.
+We could use a library like FluentValidation for that.

-Finally, to add a new product, make a POST request with a json body.
-It should include the name, price and description for the new product.
-You will see your product if you make another GET request.
+Finally, to add a new product, let’s make a POST request with a JSON body.
+It should include a name, price, and description.
+We will see our new product, if we make another GET request.

-Now you’re creating and reading products from your database with Insight.Database.
-Did you notice you didn’t need any mapping code?
-We named the classes to match the stored procedure parameters and results.
+Did you notice we didn’t need any mapping code?
+We named our classes to match the stored procedure parameters and results.
 Great!

 Voilà!
-You know how to use Insight.Database to retrieve results and execute actions with store procedures using Query() and Execute() methods.
-They have asynchronous alternatives too.
-If you stick to naming conventions, you won’t need any mapping code.
-Insight.Database helps you to keep your data access to a few lines of code.
+That’s how to use Insight.Database to retrieve results and execute actions with store procedures using the QueryAsync() and ExecuteAsync() methods.
+If we follow naming conventions, we won’t need any mapping code.
+With Insight.Database, we keep our data access to a few lines of code.

-Your mission, Jim, should you decide to accept it, is to change the Update() and Delete() methods to comple all CRUD operations.
+Your mission, Jim, should you decide to accept it, is to change the Update() and Delete() methods to complete all CRUD operations.
 This post will self-destruct in five seconds.
 Good luck, Jim.

 Happy coding!